North Texas Premier Soccer Association

 The North Texas Premier Soccer Association (NTPSA) is a soccer league based in North Texas which is run under the USASA.
 The league gained some fame once one of their clubs Dallas Roma F.C. reached the fourth round of the 2006 Lamar Hunt U.S. Open Cup.
 This was followed by the NTX Rayados also reaching the fourth round of the 2018 Lamar Hunt U.S. Open Cup.

 NTPSA is a non-profit adult men's sports organization serving Dallas and the seven surrounding counties in North Texas.
-Organized in 1974 as a combination of two leagues, NTPSA has grown over the last 25 years to 5,000+ players annually in four age groupings.
-This league has age group divisions for ages 19–29, 30-39, 40-49, and 50-and-over age brackets.
+Organized in 1974 as a combination of two leagues, NTPSA has grown over the last 25 years to 5,000+ players annually in five age groupings.
+This league has age group divisions for "Open" (18+), Over-30, Over-40, Over-50, and Over-60 age brackets.